-- achieving and maintaining team health through preventive medicine, human performance and sports medicine;
+- Achieving and maintaining team health through preventive medicine, human performance and sports medicine;

-- education and training programs for all team members (including commanders, operators and medics) on tactical casualty care; and
+- Education and training programs for all team members (including commanders, operators and medics) on tactical casualty care; and

-- provision of medical expertise in the forms of advice for decision-making and direct care during all training activities and operational missions.
+- Provision of medical expertise in the forms of advice for decision-making and direct care during all training activities and operational missions.

 Over the last century, a systematic approach to the management and evacuation of battlefield casualties has been developed.
 Rapid, efficient and effective trauma management by medical personnel embedded in operational units has uniformly been accepted as the standard of care in the military tactical environment.
 Advances in military medicine have been applied in the civilian realm when medical personnel returned from conflicts and applied their skills back home.
-The fundamental concepts of medical support for LEA special operations evolved from these military roots.
-Although there are important distinctions between the two environments, military medicine and law enforcement TEMS each embody special knowledge, skills and abilities that define them as intertwined medical disciplines.
+The fundamental concepts of medical support for LE special operations evolved from these military roots.
+Although there are important distinctions between the two environments, military medicine and TEMS each embody special knowledge, skills and abilities that define them as intertwined medical disciplines.

-The division supports preventive medicine and enhanced performance through cooperation with community medical providers.
+The Division supports preventive medicine and enhanced performance through cooperation with community medical providers.
 Activities include departmental physical examinations, pre-participation screening, fitness training, nutritional counseling, tactical performance enhancement training and injury clinics.